About Dr. Nina

 You’ve tried every diet under the sun and while you are able to lose weight, you struggle to keep it off.

-I’m Dr. Nina Savelle-Rocklin Psy.D and I’m a psychoanalyst, author and talk show host specializing in food, weight and body image, with a successful clinical practice in Los Angeles.
+I’m Dr. Nina Savelle-Rocklin Psy.D., psychoanalyst, author and radio show host specializing in food, weight and body image.

 My Story: How I left disordered eating behind and went on to Win the Diet War.